beejjorgensen/bgc/src/bgc_part_1000.md

 |`long double`|16|

-So each of the types (on my system) uses those additional bits for more digits of precision.
+So each of the types (on my system) uses those additional bits for more precision.

 But _how much_ precision are we talking, here?
+How many decimal numbers can be represented by these values?

 Well, C provides us with a bunch of macros in `<float.h>` to help us figure that out.